Robin Duke: Saturday Night Live (SNL) (1981–1984)

 Duke was an actor and writer on SNL from 1981 to 1984.
-Duke was hired in place of Catherine O'Hara, who was chosen as a cast member in 1981 but had decided to return to SCTV instead.
-Duke's most popular character was probably Wendy Whiner, a woman who, with her equally whiny husband (Joe Piscopo), annoyed everyone she met.
+Duke was hired in place of Catherine O'Hara, who was chosen as a cast member in 1981 but had decided to return to SCTV instead, since NBC had acquired that show to run as a possible replacement for Saturday Night Live at the time.
+Duke's most popular character was Wendy Whiner, a woman who, with her equally whiny husband (Joe Piscopo), annoyed everyone she met.
 She is also remembered for appearing with Mr. T as the equally bizarre "Mrs. T" in a faux commercial for the real-life product "Mr. and Mrs. T's Bloody Mary Mix".

 Film acting credits

-Duke went on to appear in such films as Club Paradise (1986), Groundhog Day (1993), Stuart Saves His Family (1995) and Portrait of a Serial Monogamist (2015), along with many television guest appearances.
+Duke went on to appear in such films as Club Paradise (1986), Groundhog Day (1993), Stuart Saves His Family (1995), and Portrait of a Serial Monogamist (2015), along with many television guest appearances.

 Voice-over acting credits

 Duke is also the voice of Penny in the children's animated television series George and Martha.
 Her other voice roles include: